 - Manage own academic research and administrative activities.
 This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines.
-This will include working with the Programme research team to conceptualize and produce cutting-edge work to assess and improve the governance of net zero; - Adapt existing and develop new research methodologies and materials; - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate, particularly around net zero governance systems; - Contribute ideas for new research projects; - Develop ideas for generating research income, and present detailed research proposals to senior researchers; - Collaborate in the preparation of research publications, and book chapters. - Present papers at conferences or public meetings; - Act as a source of information and advice to other members of the group on methodologies or procedures;
+This will include 1) working with the Programme research team to design the tracker, 2) working with web developers to oversee its development, 3) liaising with law firm partners on and overseeing research assistants for data collection. - Adapt existing and develop new research methodologies and materials, principally related to the design and operation of the tracker. - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate, particularly around net zero regulations. - Contribute ideas for new research projects. - Develop ideas for generating research income, and present detailed research proposals to senior researchers. - Collaborate in the preparation of research publications, and book chapters, in particular yearly reports summarizing key trends in regulations related to net zero. - Present papers at conferences or public meetings.

-- Represent the research group at external meetings/seminars, either with other members of the group or alone; - Carry out collaborative projects with colleagues in partner institutions, and research groups.
+- Act as a source of information and advice to other members of the group on methodologies or procedures. - Represent the research group at external meetings/seminars, either with other members of the group or alone. - Carry out collaborative projects with colleagues in partner institutions, and research groups.